 3. COURT RESERVATION PLAY

 During these play sessions, all players may arrange for a group of four or more players to play together.
 Reservations are required and can be made by using Sign Up Genius.
 Instructions and a Link to Sign Up Genius are on our website for this purpose.
-Only paid-up members of Odell Weeks will be entitled to make court reservations.

 Rating Process for Court Designation Play